HELLP syndrome: Blood breakdown

 As a result of the high number of angiopathies, the erythrocytes fragment as they pass through the blood vessels with damaged endothelium and large fibrin networks, leading to macroangiopathic haemolytic anaemia.
 As a consequence of hemolysis, lactic acid dehydrogenase (LDH) and hemoglobin are released, with the latter binding to serum bilirubin or haptoglobin.

 Liver

-During the coagulation cascade, fibrin is deposited in the liver and leads to hepatic sinusoidal obstruction and vascular congestion, which increase intrahepatic pressure.
+During the coagulation cascade, fibrin is deposited in the liver and leads to hepatic sinusoidal obstruction and vascular congestion, which increases intrahepatic pressure.
 Placenta-derived FasL (CD95L), which is toxic to human hepatocytes, leads to hepatocyte apoptosis and necrosis by inducing the expression of TNFα and results in the release of liver enzymes.
-Hepatic damages are worsened by the disrupted portal and total hepatic blood flow that results as a consequence of the microangiopathies.
+Hepatic damage is worsened by the disrupted portal and total hepatic blood flow that results as a consequence of the microangiopathies.
 Collectively, widespread endothelial dysfunction and hepatocellular damage result in global hepatic dysfunction, often leading to liver necrosis, haemorrhages, and capsular rupture.